Those wanting Started Pups or Semi-Started Pups may get priority over those interested in a 7 wk old baby.

 FAQ's about Started and Semi-Started Pups

 What all does the pup learn?
-By the time they are about 5 months old they will have basic manners, listen and obey; they will also be house and crate trained and will have learned to "ring the bells" hanging by the door when they need to go out.
-They'll know: sit, stay, down, come, heel, off (no jumping-up on people or furniture), leave it, drop it, on your bed, in your crate, hurry-up (eliminate on command), go get it (retrieve), as well as some fun tricks.
+By the time they are about 4-5 months old they will have been started in basic manners, and begin to understand what it means to listen and obey.
+They will also have their house and crate training started and be introduced to "ringing the bells" when they need to go out.
+They should know: sit, stay, down, come, heel, off (no jumping-up on people or furniture), leave it, drop it, on your bed, in your crate, hurry-up (eliminate on command), go get it (retrieve), as well as some fun tricks sometimes.
 A few have been taught to go get the newspaper at the request of the owner.
-They can be ready as early as 16 weeks, but usually it's closer to 18 weeks.
+They can be ready as early as 16 weeks, but usually it's closer to 18-20 weeks.
 If they are ready at 18 weeks, but you need us to keep them a bit longer, we'll check with their trainer.
-If she is able, then she would be happy to do that for a nominal boarding fee of $10 for each additional day .
+If he/she is able, then she would be happy to do that for a nominal boarding fee of $25 for each additional day .

 How much are Started Pups and what all is included? $3500 .
 A healthy pup, it's gentle training, all shots, examinations and micro-chip, a crate, bed, The Dog Father's Perfect Dog training cds with training collar and kit, "door bells", favorite toys and a 26 month written health guarantee.

 How can we secure one?
-Send in a deposit check.
+Send in a deposit check of $200.
 It helps distinguish those that say they are interested from those that really are.
 The date the check is received also determines the pick order and keeps things fair.
-If you are picking a young pup before it goes to it's foster home for training, you would pay half at that time and then the rest when you pick up the pup in about 10 weeks.
-Should you change your mind for any reason, your deposit is always fully-refundable.
+If you are picking a young pup before it goes to it's foster home for training, you would pay for the pup at that time and then the rest when you "take delivery" about 10 weeks later.
+Should you change your

 Can you tell me about the trainers?
-They are each from wonderful families and they all love dogs; especially Labs.
-They are personal friends or family.
-They each have teen-aged daughters that enjoy and are actually quite good at what they do.
-The pups go to their foster homes starting at about 7-8 weeks and live inside their home as part of that family until their training is complete at around 4 - 5 months.
+They are each from wonderful local families and they all love dogs; especially Labs.
+They are our personal friends or family.
+They each have teen-aged, young adult aged kids that enjoy and are actually quite good at what they do.
+The pups go to their foster homes starting at about 7-8 weeks and live as part of that family until their training is complete at around 4 - 5 months.

 Can we come visit our pup from time to time?
 Yes, anytime.
 We just ask that you respect the time it takes out of the trainer's day:)